 Whether your next Cub Scout hike leads to a T. rex print, a waterfall or nothing more exciting than the parking lot, you’ll want to use Gulledge’s tips for helping boys find joy in the journey.

 Make an Attitude Adjustment

-Gulledge cringes when she hears trainers say “What boy wouldn’t want to do this?”
-Her reaction: “I can name quite a few boys who don’t want to shoot BB guns and don’t want to go on a nature hike and don’t want to traverse a creek bed.
+Gulledge cringes when she hears trainers say “What Scout wouldn’t want to do this?”
+Her reaction: “I can name quite a few Scouts who don’t want to shoot BB guns and don’t want to go on a nature hike and don’t want to traverse a creek bed.
 There are so many other distractions vying for their time, a lot of them of the electronic variety.”

 Find a Focus

 As you plan each hike, decide what its focus will be.
 Sure, you’ll encounter fun surprises along the way, but you need an idea of places where you’ll stop and activities you’ll do.
 That could mean hiking the trail ahead of time, as Gulledge did at Philmont, but it could also mean doing a little research before the trip.
 (See the sidebar for a list of easy hike themes.)